andreapassini/DontLetLukeFall/Documentation/GDD.md

 ### Platform Actions

 Platform actions are Actions that will trigger when Luke will pass over a special platform.

-**How Luke's Actions and Platform Actions will affect each other?**

 ### Platform Spawn